Casus Belli Engineering

 The crisis: software projects failing.
 Over budget, over schedule, wrong requirements, poor quality.
 Real problems requiring real solutions.

-The scapegoat: "Waterfall"; "Heavyweight processes"; "Big upfront design"; "Comprehensive documentation"; a constellation of practices bundled together and given a name so they could be ritually condemned.
+The scapegoat: "Waterfall."
+"Heavyweight processes."
+"Big upfront design."
+"Comprehensive documentation."
+A constellation of practices bundled together and given a name so they could be ritually condemned.

 The brilliance was in the selection.
-"Waterfall" as a term is largely a straw man; few organizations actually practiced pure sequential development as described in the caricature.
-But it is plausible enough.
+"Waterfall" as a term was largely a straw man; few organizations actually practiced pure sequential development as described in the caricature.
+Even the 1970 Royce paper usually cited as "waterfall" includes explicit iteration and feedback loops rather than strict one-pass sequencing (see [3]).
+But the label was plausible enough.
 Projects did fail.
 There were documentation standards.
 There were phase gates.
 The connection could be asserted, and assertion was enough.
-The context here matters very little for the overall narrative to be built, notice.
-It's as if the dotcom bubble created no actual stress that directly contributed to the social hysteria.
-Just like Ron Garret talks about in this article, some social pressure was slowly cultivated over the years, and terms, not ideas, had to leave the common speech:
+Context mattered less than rhetorical usefulness.
+Social pressure had already accumulated; what the narrative needed was a guilty name and a cleansing alternative.

 "It is incredibly frustrating watching all this happen.
 My job today (I am now working on software verification and validation) is to solve problems that can be traced directly back to the use of purely imperative languages with poorly defined semantics like C and C++.
 (The situation is a little better with Java, but not much.)
 But, of course, the obvious solution (to use non-imperative languages with well defined semantics like Lisp) is not an option.
 I can't even say the word Lisp without cementing my reputation as a crazy lunatic who thinks Lisp is the Answer to Everything.
 So I keep my mouth shut (mostly) and watch helplessly as millions of tax dollars get wasted.
 (I would pin some hope on a wave of grass-roots outrage over this blatant waste of money coming to the rescue, but, alas, on the scale of outrageous waste that happens routinely in government endeavors this is barely a blip.)"

-Ron Garret, "Lisping at JPL" 2002
+Ron Garret, "Lisping at JPL," 2002

 Why It Works